Scalloping Explained: Why Outdoor Blinds Don't Always Stay Perfectly Straight

 What is Scalloping?

-If you've ever noticed a slight curve or wave at the bottom edge of your outdoor blinds, you are looking at what the industry calls 'scalloping.'
-It is a common observation for homeowners across the Sunshine Coast, from the windy shores of Moffat Beach to the quiet, sunny streets of Buderim.
+If you've spotted a slight curve or wave along the bottom edge of your outdoor blinds, you're looking at what us blind guys call 'scalloping'.
+We see it all the time up and down the Coast, from the windy headlands at Moffat Beach to the quiet, sunny streets up in Buderim.

 Why Does Scalloping Happen?

-- Constant Tension: The weight of the heavy bottom bar pulling down constantly on the fabric causes the middle section to stretch slightly more than the edges, which are supported by the side channels.
+- Gravity and Tension: That heavy bottom bar pulling down all day means the middle section stretches a bit more than the edges, which are held up by the side tracks.

 Ready to upgrade your outdoor space?